bekk/bekk-christmas/post/react/draft-back-to-basics.md

 ### What

-Webpack is a \*module bundler\* for the web, which in practice means that it takes all your assets (JS, CSS, Images, etc.) and packages them into bundles that browsers understand.
+Webpack is a "module bundler" for the web, which in practice means that it takes all your assets (JS, CSS, Images, etc.) and packages them into bundles that browsers understand.

 **Why**